matthensley-personal/matthensley.com/content/blog/posts/october-2020/index.md

 <iframe src="https://open.spotify.com/embed/album/5ROFj16TsmnCUd5YtiVDU3" width="600" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 #####Cut Worms - Nobody Lives Here Anymore#####
-I don't need to repeat conversations that you can find anywhere this album is discussed, but I do think that the extent to which this album gets described as sounding like it's from the 60's does it a bit of a disservice.
-The touchstones (touch tones? touchtones?) are obvious, but this is a truly incredible (double!) album of warm, hook-filled pop that feels genuine and genius and you could do a lot worse than putting in on on a Sunday morning with a cup of coffee.
+My first instinct in describing this album immediately does it a disservice- the word "pastiche" to me carries a weight of imitation or falseness, where this is genuine and lovely and just happens to sound heavily influenced by jangly 60's guitar pop.
+A truly incredible (double!) album, you could do a lot worse than putting in on on a Sunday morning with a cup of coffee.
 <iframe src="https://open.spotify.com/embed/album/1GvCetmOWQbkkmG6fpXWgu" width="600" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

-#####10 Songs I Enjoyed This Month#####
+#####10 Songs I Listened To A Lot This Month#####
 <iframe src="https://open.spotify.com/embed/playlist/6kFzFz9HVlnL1SKQC279Qs" width="600" height="380" frameborder="0" allowtransparency="true" style="margin:auto;" allow="encrypted-media"></iframe>